SonarMonkey/meninx/README.md

 - Set up the old server I have lying around on Nix as well, mostly to be a better package cache instead of my main machines.
 Also for a bit of cloud storage and some low-demand services I'd like to run going forward.
 - Switch from Tailscale to a self-hosted Headscale instance.
 Should be easily(???) configured with NixOS, given that most of my machines (current and planned) will be running Nix as well.
 In general, want to self-host as much as possible going forward.
 - Better document my entire configuration with actual links out to wherever I got the information, especially in weird cases like my network configuration.
 Alternatively, switch to an entirely literate-programming config with Org or some other tool.
-- Improve overall declarative-ness, especially for key and secret management, wi-fi configurations, shell and browser history, etc.
+- Improve overall declarative-ness, especially for key and secret management, wi-fi configurations, shell and browser history, etc. This is already in progress, steps in the right direction in `encephalon/network.nix` at the moment.

 ## Structure